Knoxville Road Rage Accidents

 Motor Vehicle Collision Lawyers Serving the Knoxville Area

 Have you ever felt intimidated by another driver honking the horn, yelling curse words at you, or directing an inappropriate hand gesture towards you?
 If so, the other driver was likely experiencing road rage.
 Road rage accidents occur when at least one driver exhibits aggressive or violent behavior and causes a collision.
 If you have been injured in this type of crash, call Nahon, Saharovich & Trotz.
 Our Knoxville car accident attorneys are ready to take your call and help point you in the right direction.
-We have assisted people injured in car wrecks in the Knoxville area for more than 30 years.
+We have assisted people injured in car wrecks in Knoxville for more than 30 years.

 Road Rage Accidents in Knoxville